A few days ago I emerged myself in one of those guilty pleasures that I rather not tell people yet feel way too old to be ashamed of.

 Was it worth it?
 Obviously so.
 Was it that good?
 Definitely not.

 The show in question this time was the sci-fi/drama/something-something show “The 100” (SPOILER ALERT).
 The theme of the show is that a nuclear war happened 90 years ago and the human race is left to the roughly two thousand survivors on a space station.
-The 100 refers to the 100 teenagers that are being shipped down to as guinea pigs to see if the earth is once again livable.
+The 100 refers to the 100 teenagers that are being shipped down to earth as guinea pigs to see if the earth is once again livable.
 A bunch filled with a clever blond, a hot and stupid brunette, law obedient black guy, a sexy I-have-too-much-hair guy, the brainy Asian, the nerdy “junky”-kid, naturally a violent psycho-kid and what would a group be without the rebel – this one with serious sister issues.

 Regardless of the crazy mixes that happens between these stereotypes the plot develops in a rather predictable manner.
-While the idea of an uninhabited with a bunch of space kids exploring seems like a good idea (I was pretty excited about how they would show the nuked earth in a “new” light) it really is not the reason anyone watches it.
+While the idea of an uninhabited earth with a bunch of space kids exploring seems like a good idea (I was pretty excited about how they would show the nuked earth in a “new” light) it really is not the reason anyone watches it.
 Nuclear damage is very sparse on earth – much more would have been reasonable to assume as the belief from the space station is that all humans has died on earth – and a few too many logical flaws in the presented earth makes the whole original plot a bit implausible.

 Instead the first episode introduces the “true” plot immediately.
 It is a love story – of course it is a love story, has any show ever been about anything else?
 Naturally viewers love to gorge in the blended joy and misery of other people’s intense love troubles, it engages you just the right amount, allows for dreams and fantasies to start and at the same time keeps you on a safe distant from any real emotion and hurt.